-(1) Regardless of which offensive player is fouled

-(2) Whether or not the penalty situation exists.
-The ball can never be awarded to the scoring team out-of-bounds following a personal foul which occurs on the same play c.
-If a "loose ball" foul called against the defensive team is followed by a successful free throw, one free throw will be awarded to the offended player whether or not the penalty is in effect. d.
+- (1) Regardless of which offensive player is fouled - (2) Whether or not the penalty situation exists.
+The ball can never be awarded to the scoring team out-of-bounds following a personal foul which occurs on the same play d.
 If a "loose ball" foul called against the offensive team is then followed by a successful field goal attempt by the same offensive player, no points may be scored.